The-Legendary-M/Sestor-Is-Not-Yet-Lost-Public/readme.md

 The future is yet uncertain, filled with too many variables to predict.
 The time's a-changing, and no faction will emerge from it unchanged.

-## Content:
+## This plugin:

+* Adds governments that are related to the vanilla storyline.
-* Expands the content of the following Korath factions:
+* Expands the content of the following Korath factions, closely following planned vanilla storylines:
   * Various Korath states and factions:
     * Sestor Federation (Kor Sestor)
+    * Anatruskor Empire (Kor Anatrusk)
     * Efreti Republic (Kor Efret)
+    * Mereti Collective (Kor Mereti)
+    * Isaha faction (Kor Isaha)
+    * Alaji raiders (Kor Alaji)
+  * Wanderers
+  * Remnant
+* A continuation and conclusion of the current Wanderer storyline, with heavy Sestor/Efreti involvement, and an ending that is rather unexpected.
+* The aftermath of the Korath Exiles gaining automaton technologies.
+It's not sunshine and rainbows for the Korath.

 # Development Status
 It is currently in early pre-pre-Alpha (The status, not the race).

 * Sestor introduction and expansion done, but subject to further updates.
-* Wanderers, Remnant, and Korath Exile content planned.
+* Wanderer Campaign Part 3 done.
+Part 4 ongoing.
+* Exile automaton story not started yet.
+* Wanderer planet development events done.
+Concurrent with Part 4.

+## Special thanks
+(I'll collage all copyright people here later)